For older adults who want to maintain their independence, assisted living offers a safe and supportive environment to do just that.

 After 55 years in their home on Long Island, Maurine and Larry needed a change.
 At 92, Larry had suffered a few falls and relied on a walker to get around.
 Maurine, 89, has balance issues and was finding it difficult to keep hauling laundry and groceries up and down stairs.

 With help from their four children, the couple began looking for assisted living options.
-Shortly after starting the search, they found Atria Kew Gardens, and despite moving to the community during a period of COVID-19 restrictions, Maurine says she and Larry are thrilled with their decision.
+Shortly after starting the search, they found Atria, and Maurine says she and Larry are thrilled with their decision.

 “I don’t have to carry bundles up the stairs anymore,” said Maurine.
-“They do the housekeeping, the laundry – which is great – meals are delivered to our apartment.”
+“They do the housekeeping, the laundry – which is great – and meals are prepared for us.”

-Maurine and Larry are also improving their strength, balance and flexibility with occupational therapy sessions twice a week.
-Once life returns to a sense of pre-COVID normal, both look forward to visiting with family in person and participating in classes and events at the community.
+Maurine and Larry are also improving their strength, balance and flexibility with occupational therapy sessions twice a week, and they both enjoy participating in the community’s classes and events.

 “Life is a lot easier.”